An Alcoholics Anonymous Guide for the Newcomer

 AA Slogans

 AA slogans are often used as an AA meeting topic to inspire discussion.
-Examples include “live and let live,” “one day at a time,” “HALT” (which serves as a reminder to check in with oneself during hard moments and reflect on if they’re Hungry, Angry, Lonely, or Tired), progress (not perfection) progression promises, or “living life on life’s terms.”
+Examples include “live and let live,” “one day at a time,” “HALT” (which serves as a reminder to check in with oneself during hard moments and reflect on if they’re Hungry, Angry, Lonely, or Tired), “progress, not perfection” (which encourages focusing on the process, not the result), or “living life on life’s terms.”

 Literature